Best Black Friday Fitness Equipment Deals See Deals

 The NordicTrack A2550 has a Comfort Shox cushioning system, which provides shock absorption for ankles, knees, and hips.
 Many current NordicTrack treadmills have FlexSelect cushioning which can be turned on for a softer landing or off to simulate road running.
 Although it’s not a bad thing, it’s worth noting that the A2550 does not have the ability to turn off the cushioning.

 Speaking of your comfort, the A2550 offers a roomy tread belt measuring 55 inches long and 20 inches wide.
-For tall runners we like to recommend at least 60 inches on the running deck, but 55 inches will be fine for average-height users or anyone planning to use the treadmill for walking.
+For tall folks we like to recommend at least 60 inches on the deck for a treadmill for taller runners, but 55 inches will be fine for average-height users or anyone planning to use the treadmill for walking.

 Technology Benefits and Conveniences